zchyde/brooklinebooksmith.com/_drafts/pride-2016-adult.md

 &nbsp;

 Pride has a lot of history, though, and it's not all rainbow streamers and pleasantly surprising outfits.
+[GOOD BOOKS SUCH AS:]

 You can find more on Boston's Pride festivities on the Boston Pride organization's [website](http://www.bostonpride.org/).